Sohrab Sepehri: Biography

 Sohrab was born in Qom, Iran on 7 October 1928.
 He grew up in a family that valued art and poetry.
+Literature and art, and in particular an appreciation for poetry and painting, are hereditary traditions in the Zarabi's (Persian: ضرابی) family.
+This is the first and largest cultural, artistic, and literary family in Iran.
+Sohrab Sepehri’s grandmother, Hamideh-Banou, who was from the Kalantar Zarabi's family and the wife of Malek al-Movarrekhin, was also a poet, and her poems were published in periodicals during the late Qajar era and the early years of the Pahlavi rule.
+Thus, Sohrab was born into a family with a longstanding heritage of artistic taste and culture.
 His grandmother, Hamideh-banou Zarabi, was a poet.

 His father worked in a post office and loved art.
 His mother loved poetry and art, too.
 When he was a child, his father suffered from paralysis and died in 1941.
 Sohrab missed his only brother who was his only playmate in childhood, too.

 He completed his elementary and secondary education in Kashan and moved to Tehran in 1943 to study at a teachers' college (Persian: دانشسرای مقدماتی).
 He worked as a teacher for a few years, then enrolled as a student in the Faculty of Fine Arts at the University of Tehran (Persian: دانشکده هنرهای زیبا) and graduated with honours.
 After finishing his education, he was employed in an oil company, which he left after 8 months.
 He soon published his first collection of poems named "The Death of Color", followed by a second collection, "Life Sleeps".
 Sohrab Sepehri was very talented in fine arts and his paintings were displayed in many European exhibits.
 His paintings depict natural subjects; one of them was sold in Tehran in 2018.
 He is one of Iran's foremost modernist painters.
 Unfortunately, he moved to England for treatment, but he had to return Tehran because of the progression of his illness.
 Finally, he died in Pars Hospital in Tehran on 21 April 1980.
 He was buried in Kashan.
 Sohrab never married and his grave is frequently visited by many art lovers.

 Sepehri travelled to many European countries.
 In Paris, he enrolled in a lithography course at the school of Fine Arts.
 However, after he stopped receiving a scholarship, he needed to work and make a living.
 He sometimes worked hanging from tall buildings to wash the apartments' windows.